gohugoio/hugoDocs/content/en/functions/reflect/IsImageResource.md

 {{ end }}
 ```

-In the example above, the `b.avif` image is not a processable because Hugo can neither decode nor encode the AVIF image format.
+In the example above, the `b.avif` image is not a processable image because Hugo can neither decode nor encode the AVIF image format.

 ```go-html-template {file="layouts/page.html"}
 {{ with .Resources.Get "d.json" }}